rkunas/websocket-client-server-example/README.md

 1. Clone the Project.

-2. Open The Projects im some IDE
+2. Open The Projects in some IDE

 3. Start both Spring Boot Applications